-- (1) Basic Interactive tools including Text chat, Instant Messenger and White boards - (2) Shared resources including shared documents (e.g. PowerPoint presentation,), as well shared visualization, earthquake maps, or data streaming from sensor. - (3) Audio-video conferencing illustrated by both commercial systems and the recent high-end Access Grid from Argonne [20] shown in fig. 5.
+- (1) basic interactive tools including text chat, instant messenger and white boards; - (2) shared resources including shared documents (e.g. PowerPoint presentations), as well shared visualization, earthquake maps, or data streaming from sensors; and - (3) audio-video conferencing illustrated by both commercial systems and the recent high-end access grid from Argonne [20] shown in Figure 5.

-There are several commercial tools that support (1) and (2) - Centra, Placeware and WebEx are best known [21,22,23].
-They look to the user similar to the screen in fig. 6 - a shared document window surrounded by windows and control panels supporting the collaborative function.
+There are several commercial tools that support (1) and (2)-Centra, Placeware and WebEx are best known [21-23].
+They look similar to the screen in Figure 6-a shared document window surrounded by windows and control panels supporting the collaborative function.
 All clients are presented the same or a similar view and this is ensured by an event service that transmits messages whenever an object is updated.
-There are several ways objects can be shared:
+There are several ways objects can be shared as we now describe.